xsu11/iit-cs579-fall-2015/README.md

 # iit-cs579-fall-2015
-This is the repository for IIT CS 579 Online Social Network Analysis.
+This is the code base of IIT CS579 Online Social Network Analysis in Fall 2015.
+This project is to accomplish assignments and project of this course.
+All rights reserved.

+Created by:
+	Xin Su <xsu11@hawk.iit.edu>

+Project Cooperated with:
+	Chengnan Zhao <czhao18@hawk.iit.edu>
+The project is to design a City Sight Recommendation System Using Twitter.